GeorgiosPapachristou/Knowledge_Representation_and_Reasoning/index.md

 # Georgios Papachristou, PhD, CIA, CRMA

-## Module: Intelligent Agents
+## Module: Knowledge Representation and Reasoning

-   Below are presented the artefacts completed during the module "Intelligent Agents" of my Master studies at the University of Essex online.
+   Below are presented the artefacts completed during the module "Knowledge Representation and Reasoning" of my Master studies at the University of Essex online.

 ---